 Contributing is the hard part

-Squirreling money safely away in a tax-advantaged account is only the first step.
+Squirreling money safely away in a tax-advantaged account is only the 1st step.
 Putting the contribution into an investment is the next step.
 Often, contributions to a brokerage IRA will go into a money market sweep account earning minimal interest.

 "Maybe they're not ready to make that investing decision when they made the contribution decision," says Maria Bruno, senior investment analyst with Vanguard's Investment Strategy Group.